-Please ensure that your class project application is clearly identified as such by using "Class project" as the application's primary name and nickname.
+Please ensure that your Course-based Research Project application is clearly identified as such by prefacing the study title with "Course project" (primary name and nickname).

 Please also note that the TCPS2 allows the review of these projects to be delegated to non-REB members (Article 6.12).
 Thus, departments have the option of setting up a Departmental Ethics Officer to review these projects.
 For further details on setting up a DEO, please click here.
 If your department has a DEO in place, please list them in 4.8.B to ensure that they are assigned as the application reviewer.

 NOTE ON TERMINOLOGY: Although the TCPS2 guidelines specify a preference for the term 'participant', applicants may use the term of their choice (e.g. 'participant' or 'subject') as long as they are consistent throughout their application rather than switching back and forth.
 It is also important to be clear in your terminology.
 For example, if your study involves collaborators and participants, and these are distinct groups, do not use the term 'participants' interchangeably to refer to both.

 Succinctly state the research question or hypothesis, where and if a hypothesis is appropriate to the study.
 Describe the purpose in lay language or include definitions of jargon or technical terms.
 Also, all acronyms must be written out in full the first time that they appear in the application form, recruiting materials, and consent form.
 Please ensure that your full study proposal is appended to section 9 of the application.

 Do not "paste" in descriptions from research applications, or cite papers or books in lieu of explaining procedures.
 All information directly relevant to the proposal should be succinctly summarized in box 5.1B using language accessible to non-specialists.
 Please remember that Canadian Research Ethics Boards are required by the Tri-Council to include members from the community and you should complete the applications accordingly.